-I am Irene.
+I Am Irene.

-I’m not interested in popularity or pedestals.
+Everyday I receive a message from a gal who is grateful Prepair exists.
+My intention is to provide language to the things that I believe we already know intuitively.
+An unshakeable, factual and direct approach to the murky world that is love.
+If you know me well, you know that I’m not interested in popularity or pedestals.
 I don’t get into bandwagons or short-lived trends.
 I love to create work that is evergreen, long lasting, designed to be relevant and helpful until the problems I am here to address have ended.

 My passion lies in seeing women step up and own who they are with confidence, conviction and grace.
 Which is why I’m not afraid to share my story.
 When I was younger my whanau would use the expression 'history repeating itself' as a way to describe a woman in an abusive relationship.
 I started Prepair NZ to change the cycle, to create a history that is worth repeating itself.

+I’m also speaking for the generations to come.
+For my daughter Everley-Monroe.
+For every woman that messages me for help through our social media.
 Even now, there are women across Aotearoa who are yet to find their voice.
 If I can soften into the discomfort of sharing my story, perhaps I can liberate one of my fellow sisters to do the same.

 When I speak, I know that fifty years from now, another sister will not have to dry her tears wondering where in history she lost her voice.
 And that, is the very reason Prepair exists.